 Can you have pea protein on a paleo diet?

-Sticking with a mix of animal and seed-based protein powder is still the best option, but as with all the macros you take in, a bit of diversity is going to be a very good option.
+Sticking with a mix of animal and seed-based protein powder is still the best option.

 Is egg white protein paleo-friendly?

 You can easily get 6 grams of egg white protein from a medium-sized egg.
-A lot of people add raw eggs to shakes, but if that doesn’t sound appealing, then you can easily cook the whites for breakfast or lunch.
+Many people add raw eggs to shakes, but if that doesn’t sound appealing, you can easily cook the whites for breakfast or lunch.

 Is grass-fed whey protein paleo-friendly?